 People are generally aware that burning fossil fuels produces carbon dioxide, a significant greenhouse gas.
-Another green house gas is nitrogen oxide, which is produced when fuels are burned.
+Another greenhouse gas is nitrogen oxide, which is produced when fuels are burned.
 The quantity and type of greenhouse gases produced depends on the type of fuel and manner of combustion used.
-One of the most commonly used fossil fuels, natural gas, contains methane, a potent greenhouse gas being 21 to 23 times more active than carbon dioxide.
+One of the most commonly used fossil fuels, natural gas, contains methane, a potent greenhouse gas that is 21 to 23 times more active than carbon dioxide.
 Burning natural gas is far better, with regard to reducing greenhouse gas emissions, than releasing it directly to the air.

 Water vapor is an abundant byproduct of combustion that can be a potent greenhouse gas, but, because of its complex interaction with sunlight (clouds, snow, ice, rain, water), it is not usually considered a greenhouse gas.

 Some energy is produced in Spokane, but significant amounts are imported.
 In Spokane we use petroleum, electricity, natural gas and propane, and renewable energy sources.